luaguides

 A good rule for Lua docs is to ask whether the first example would still teach if most of the surrounding commentary vanished.
 If the snippet still makes the data flow and the outcome visible, it is probably doing its job.

 Good documentation does not only transfer facts.
 It reduces hesitation.
 A reader should finish the first half of an article feeling more certain about what to try next, what kind of output to expect, and what mistakes are likely to happen.
 That is why strong examples matter so much.
-They shorten the path from recognition to execution.
+They shorten the gap between noticing a pattern and putting it to work.

 A practical writing pattern